ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_kcs.rst

 User settings
 -------------

 Datasets: Datasets have been split in two parts: the CMIP datasets and the target model datasets.
-So, the recipe can work with a target model that is not part of CMIP.
-In that case the target model data should be stored alongside the CMIP data in the exact same format.
-One use case for this recipe is to compare between CMIP5 and CMIP6.
+An example use case for this recipe is to compare between CMIP5 and CMIP6, for example.
+The recipe can work with a target model that is not part of CMIP, provided that the data are CMOR compatible, and using the same data referece syntax as the CMIP data.
+Note that you can specify :ref:`multiple data paths<config-user-rootpath>` in the user configuration file.

 Preprocessors: We've tried to use built-in preprocessor functions as much as possible.
 The first diagnostic requires global mean temperature anomalies for each dataset, both CMIP and the target model, and some multimodel statistics.
 The second diagnostic requires data on a point in the Netherlands.
 However, the ``extract_point`` preprocessor can be changed to ``extract_shape`` or ``extract_region``, in conjunction with an area mean.
 And of course, the coordinates can be changed to analyze a different region.